 C6.4.6.1.1.
 If the military departments (MILDEPs) or the Office of the Secretary of Defense (OSD) staff identify an undesirable effect on U.S. Forces’ combat readiness, the Under Secretary of Defense for Policy (USD (P)) through DSCA will request a written MILDEP assessment.
 The MILDEP Secretary verifies the assessment and submits it to USD(P) and the Under Secretary of Defense for Acquisition and Sustainment (USD (A&S)) for review.
 USD(P) refers the coordinated recommendation to the Secretary of Defense for review and decision.

 C6.4.6.1.2.
-Any diversion or withdrawal that would impact U.S. National Guard or Reserve Forces is coordinated with DSCA, who coordinates the proposal with the Assistant Secretary of Defense for Reserve Affairs (ASD(RA)), pursuant to DoD Instruction (DoDI) 1225.06.
+Any diversion or withdrawal that would impact U.S. National Guard or Reserve Forces is coordinated with DSCA, who coordinates the proposal with the Assistant Secretary of Defense for Reserve Affairs (ASD(RA)), pursuant to Department of Defense Instruction (DoDI) 1225.06.
 If the proposed diversion or withdrawal includes tanks, a determination that the proposed sale will not increase the shortage of tanks in the U.S. National Guard or Reserve during the current 5-year defense plan is included in the Congressional Notification (CN) and Congress is advised of the plan to replace the tanks.

 C6.4.6.1.3.
 Report to Congress - Diversions.
 The AECA requires a report by the President to Congress when a sale could have significant adverse effect on the combat readiness of the U.S. Armed Forces.
 There may be instances when the MILDEP Secretary determines that a proposed supply action warrants Secretary of Defense’s review but does not constitute a significant adverse impact on DoD requiring a Presidential report to Congress.
 When the MILDEP Secretary refers a potential impact case to USD(P) and USD(A&S), the referral includes the purchaser, sale value, item description, and an assessment.
 The assessment must state whether the supply action affects the Service’s readiness or has other impacts that warrant Secretary of Defense’s review or constitutes a significant adverse impact requiring either alteration or termination of the supply action, or a Presidential report to Congress.